open-mmlab/mmocr/docs/en/user_guides/config.md

 ## Directory Structure

 All configuration files of `MMOCR` are placed under the `configs` folder.
 To avoid long configuration files and to improve the reusability and clarity of configuration files, MMOCR takes advantage of the inheritance property of Config files to split the eight sections of configuration content.
-Since each section is related to an algorithm task, MMOCR provides a task folder for each task in Config, namely `textdet` (text detection task), `textrec` (text recognition task), and `kie` (key information extraction).
+Since each section is related to an algorithm task, MMOCR provides a task folder for each task in Config, namely `textdet` (text detection task), `textrecog` (text recognition task), and `kie` (key information extraction).
 Also the individual task algorithm configuration folder is further divided into two parts: `_base_` folder and many algorithm folders.

 1. the `_base_` folder mainly stores some general configuration files unrelated to specific algorithms, and each section is divided into common datasets, common training strategies and common running configurations by directory.